floss1138/dbDotCad/README.md

 N-N-N

 Where N is Numeric, one or more numbers, no~spaces.
 N must contain at least one number and each number is separated by hyphens.
+There must be no other characters used in the name.

 The File name will contain the numeric, hyphen separated, Document Title with an alphabetical revision identifier then a friendly name: